DYCI2/Dicy2/README.md

 2. __Catart by Mubu__
 	* Nothing to do if you downloaded a DYCI2 **release**.
 	* [For developpers: if you **cloned** the repository or **downloaded it from the main page**, make sure that you also cloned the [Catart](https://github.com/Ircam-RnD/catart-mubu) submodule or your directory `Dyci2Lib/Max_library/external/catart`will be empty !]

-The last external, **Antescofo**, is already in the repository (please use the version distributed with DYCI2).

 **Finally move the whole directory wherever you want, and make sure that the path of the directory _Dyci2lib/Max\_library_ is set in the file preferences in Max (in Max: Options/File preferences... then add the path WITH THE SUBFOLDERS).
 Then explore the tutorials!**

+The last external, **Antescofo**, used in the Tutorials "MM" (work in progress) is already in the repository (please use the version distributed with DYCI2).

 ------
 ### DYCI2 Tutorials